muratk3n/thirdwave/en/tweets/2020/week18.md

 ---

-"@davidsirota

-Taxpayers helped fund the development of remdesivir — keep this in mind if Gilead attempts to fleece the public with high prices for the medicine"

----

 Hah.
 Very partisan, colorful history.
 And former pharma lobbyst - of course.

 "After law school [HHS Sec Azar] served as a law clerk under late